-Zambia's stability since the return to multiparty politics in the 1990s has been put to the test since 2011 by increasing friction between the Patriotic Front (PF)-led government and the opposition United Party for National Development (UPND).
+Zambia's stability since the return to multiparty politics in the 1990s has been put to the test since 2011 by increasing friction between the Patriotic Front (PF)-led government and the main opposition United Party for National Development (UPND).
 The PF won the 2016 elections, with its strongest challenger, the UPND led by Hakainde Hichilemma, disputing President Edgar Lungu's first-round victory.
-Although the PF came to power on a populist platform, it has moved to a more conciliatory stance economic reforms, including on mining royalties; it is likely to push ahead with a gradual removal of subsidies and phased increase of electricity tariffs, as well as continue International Monetary Fund discussions for a bailout.
+Although the PF came to power on a populist platform, it has moved to a more conciliatory stance economic reforms, including on mining royalties; it is likely to push ahead with a gradual removal of subsidies and a phased increase of electricity tariffs, as well as continue discussions with the International Monetary Fund for a bailout.

 Although the mining sector remains a key anchor of the economy in Zambia, emphasis is being placed on economic diversification, including via agriculture, and infrastructure development.
 Electricity shortages, aggravated by drought and rainfall patterns, have contributed to operational challenges.
 The government after reversing electricity tariff increases in 2016 has moved towards cost-reflective pricing with new tariffs announced in 2017 to draw investment into the energy sector.
 Conciliatory measures in the mining sector have included royalty tax revisions.

 No insurgent groups are active against the government.
 In the past, a number of rebel groups from neighbouring countries, such as from former conflicts in Angola and the Democratic Republic of Congo, were known to have crossed into Zambian territory.
 In Zambia's Western province, secessionist sentiment poses a risk of sporadic civil unrest, including in the form of protests, riots, and violent confrontations with the security forces.